Skip to main content

 Farmer bending in crop field

-For most young people, disks are healthy.
-The disk is flexible with fluid, and it fills the space between the vertebrae and provides necessary cushion to allow their spines to bend and flex fully without pain.
+Most young people have healthy disks.
+Each disk is flexible, with fluid-filled collagen fibers that fill the space between the vertebrae and provide the necessary cushion to allow their spines to bend and flex fully without pain.

-Disks wear out with age and use.
-This is called degenerative disk disease, which is usually a slow degradation of disks over time.
+Disks can wear out with age and use, however, which causes the degeneration and dehydration of the collagen fibers.
+This is called degenerative disk disease, which usually is a slow degradation of disks over time.
 Here's what you need to know about this common condition.

 Disk anatomy

-It's first important to understand the structure or anatomy of disks.
+Understanding the structure or anatomy of disks is essential.
 There are 23 disks in the spinal column, running from the base of the skull to the tailbone.

-Each is made up of two parts that work together to absorb and cushion the spine:
+Each disk is made up of two parts that work together to absorb and cushion the spine:

 This is the sturdy yet flexible outer layer of the disk.
 It forms a ring or circle around the inner core of the disk.